 The meeting was called to order at 2:05

-The minutes from the November 15th senate meeting were read, corrected and approved.
+The minutes of the October 18th meeting were corrected and approved.